 Recently, I enrolled in an online class for aspiring face painters.
 I had to talk my dog, Sugar, out of becoming a clown, as it was not a fitting career for such a literary creature, much less a dog of mine.
-I then betrayed her trust by enrolling in this course.

-I told her what my mother told me when sticky issues like this arose: “Don’t do as I do.
+Then, I betrayed her trust by enrolling in this course.
+When sticky issues like this arose, I use the phrase my mother used on me: “Don’t do as I do.
 Do as I say.”
 Old school comes in handy now and then.

-Face painting is an evergreen business, I hear myself explain to my grandmother, one I can do until I shuffle off this mortal coil.
-No one has ever said, “I just can’t afford a new fairy or dinosaur painted on my face this year.
-Maybe if I offload some stocks.”
+Face painting is an evergreen business.
+(I can hear my explanation to my grandmother about why I am doing this).
+It is a business I can I can do until I shuffle off this mortal coil.
+No one has ever said, “I can’t afford a fairy or dinosaur painted on my face this year unless I offload some stocks.”

-Since there are no handy, and more important, willing, volunteers for me to practice on, I ordered a rubber head.
+Since there are no handy–and more important willing–volunteers for me to practice on, I ordered a rubber head.

-There is good money in face painting, and if I didn’t hear my Jewish relatives’ voices in my head when I say it, and imagine telling them about it, it would be perfect.
+There is good money in face painting, and if I didn’t hear my Jewish relatives’ voices in my head when I say it and imagine telling them about it, it would be perfect.
 My grandparents on my father’s side would plotz.